jorge2412/DataLake2/Mobile Development/Xamarin/Session 2 - Starting Mobile Development/Demo 2.3/Demo 2.3.md

 > <img src="./media/image17.png" width="1127" height="185" />

-1. Next, we need to update the GSPImageTag.Core project.
+1. Next, we need to update the GPSImageTag.Core project.
 In this step we need to update the interfaces.
 Select the Interfaces folder in the GPSImageTag.Core (1).
 Bring up the pop menu and select the Add option (2).
 Next, select the Existing Item option (3).

 > <img src="./media/image18.png" width="676" height="304" />